UK court jails Chinese bitcoin fraudster for over 11 years

 LAVISH LIVING

-She travelled across Europe, staying in upscale hotels and buying jewellery, including two watches worth nearly £120,000 (US$160,000), the court heard.
+She travelled across Europe, staying in upscale hotels and buying jewellery, including two watches worth nearly £120,000, the court heard.

-With the help of an accomplice, Jian Wen, she rented a lavish London property for around £17,000 a month and claimed to run a successful jewellery business.
+With the help of an accomplice, Wen Jian, she rented a lavish London property for around £17,000 a month and claimed to run a successful jewellery business.

 Police surveillance of Qian's co-defendant Ling eventually led to her arrest in April 2024.